A Note:

-We have two separate classes each week for separate groups of students: Monday evenings and Thursday evenings, 7:00 - 8:00.
+We have two separate classes each week for separate groups of students: Monday evenings, 7:30 - 8:30, and Friday evenings, 8:00 - 9:00.
 Each class lasts one hour.

 May - September we are following our style’s tradition of training outdoors in summer, meeting in Northridge Park, Orem.
 (1750 N 165 E St, Orem, UT).